 Scott Bury is a journalist, editor and writer living in Ottawa, Canada.
-His books include The Bones of the Earth and One Shade of Red.
-His newest book is Army of Worn Soles.
+His books include The Bones of the Earth, One Shade of Red, and Army of Worn Soles.

 Website: The Written Word

 What motivates you to write and how did you get started?

 I have heard some writers say they don’t like writing, but like “having written.”
 I, however, enjoy the act of writing, itself.
 Much like I enjoy swimming, hiking or biking.